pirsch-analytics/docs/content/integrations/google-tag-manager.md

 5. to finish the setup, click *Save*, *Submit* (top right corner), and *Publish*

 After you have finished the setup, you can test the integration as described [here]({{<ref "get-started/frontend-integration.md#test-the-integration">}}).

+Should GTM strip the parameters from the snippet.
+You can try [dynamically creating and embedding the snippet](https://support.google.com/tagmanager/thread/18040523/what-attributes-are-preserved-on-custom-html-tags-and-what-attributes-are-stripped?hl=en).

 ## Considerations When Using the Tag Manager